Recipe Overview

 Tofu, vegetables, and sauce on a sheet pan.

-Serve the tofu and vegetables over steamed rice (or not, if you prefer), garnished with sliced green onions and chopped peanuts.
+Serve.
+Put a big scoop of the tofu and vegetable mixture on steamed rice (or not, if you prefer), garnished with sliced green onions and chopped peanuts.

 Tofu and vegetables coated with peanut butter sauce.